Thanks for visiting Free Tours by Foot New York!

 Join an astrophysicist at the Hayden Planetarium to learn more about this phenomenon and discover why it happens.
 The program ends just in time for you to experience the sunset.

 If you’re looking for even more summertime fun, read our post on things to do in NYC in July.

 Halloween Celebration (October)

 Are you looking for even more spooky fun?
-You’ll find plenty of ideas on our post about Things to Do in NYC in October.
+You’ll find plenty of ideas in our post about things to do in NYC in October.